 Event | Defence Human Sciences Symposium 2020

 The Defence Human Sciences Symposium (DHSS) is the principal Australian forum for those interested in the application of human sciences research to enhance Defence capability.
-DHSS 2020 will be held over three days as an online event co-hosted by Deakin University and Defence Science and Technology (DST) Group.
+DHSS 2020 was held over three days as an online event co-hosted by Deakin University and Defence Science and Technology (DST) Group.

-The DHSS 2020 program will be held over three days with a diverse range of speakers including those from with the Research Network for Undersea Decision Superiority (RN-UDS) initiative.
-DHSS 2020 will be held in conjunction with the HPRnet Symposium and details of the HPRnet event will be made available soon.
+The DHSS 2020 program was held over three days with a diverse range of speakers including those from the Research Network for Undersea Decision Superiority (RN-UDS) initiative.
+DHSS 2020 was held in conjunction with the HPRnet Symposium.

 Defence Operational Domains